ibm-cloud-docs/storage-scale/scale-cem.md

 		`mmchconfig cesSharedRoot=/gpfs/fs1`
     The CES shared root (cesSharedRoot) is needed for storing CES shared configuration data, for protocol recovery, and for other protocol-specific purposes.
 It is part of the cluster export configuration and is shared between the protocols.
 Every CES node requires access to the path configured as a shared root.
 The “mmchconfig” command is used to configure this directory as part of setting up a CES cluster as mentioned in the preceding example.
 2. Verify CES Shared Root Configuration:
-    Confirm the CES shared root configuration using the mmlsconfig command.
+    Confirm the CES shared root configuration by using the mmlsconfig command.
 3. Configure the cluster Export Services on each of the Scale Nodes, which are going to handle protocol exports:

     `mmchnode --ces-enable -N storage-scale-storage-5[,storage-scale-storage-6]`

     In this step, configuration of CES nodes must be done before you configure any protocols.
 Nodes that participate in the handling of protocol exports must be configured as CES nodes.

-4. Check the status of CES nodes using the mmces node list command.
+4. Check the status of CES nodes by using the mmces node list command.
-5. Assign CES IP addresses to protocol nodes using the mmces address add command.
+5. Assign CES IP addresses to protocol nodes by using the mmces address add command.

     Protocol services are made available through Cluster Export Services (CES) protocol service IP addresses.
 These addresses are separate from the IP addresses that are used internally by the cluster.
 To configure the CES protocol IP addresses, the following commands need to be run:

     `mmces address add --ces-node storage-scale-storage-5 --ces-ip 10.241.2.6 mmces address add --ces-node storage-scale-storage-6 --ces-ip 10.241.2.7`

-    In this scenario the CES IP address is an alias IP address, this ip address can failover across to the other nodes in the event of failure of the owner node.
+    In this scenario the CES IP address is an alias IP address, this IP address can failover across to the other nodes in the event of failure of the owner node.
     {: note}

 6. Verify the CES cluster status need to use the following command: